What this covers

 Open tactical detailFounder decisions

-Review in readiness checklistMake Empathy Researchers active launch partners.
-Use the platform for studies it can support now, ask researchers to design within current limits where reasonable, and maintain a short list of true Focus Vision blockers rather than treating every incumbent feature as a launch prerequisite.
+Review in readiness checklistTreat Empathy Research as an early customer that uses the product seriously now.
+Keep a short list of genuine Focus Vision blockers rather than treating every incumbent feature as a launch prerequisite.

 Review in readiness checklistUse a short success checklist: did the product work in the customer's real workflow, did their team actually use it, did it save time or improve confidence, and is there a clear signal they would continue or pay?